 What classroom management strategies are necessary to drive successful student learning, persistence and outcomes?

 COVID-19 brought sudden, sweeping changes to college-level teaching and learning.
-With more time to prepare for Fall 2020, take advantage of these resources to enhance your institutional approach to online course design and delivery.
+As you seek long-term solutions, take advantage of these resources to enhance your institutional approach to online course design and delivery.

 Understand and implement the five “musts” for quality online teaching: manage student expectations, ensure accessibility, provide context, be intentionally organized and consistent, and be present.

 “Helix Education’s Enrollment Growth Playbook represents next-generation thinking about how universities and colleges should execute their enterprise-level goals, growth, marketing, enrollment, retention, and data intelligence.” – Eric Stoller, Inside Higher Ed

 This rubric, created by Helix Education’s Academic Services team, will help you align your institution’s course content with the best practices and standards for online instructional design quality.

 This document provides a framework for building the master shell for a particular course.
 Gain insight and guidance for those who might teach it after the instructional design process is completed, including the academic technologist who will build the course in the LMS.
 This ensures the final course build in the LMS reflects what is intended for the course learning experience.

 Examine tools and strategies to better capture the attention of your students and excite them about learning.
 Presenters from Helix Education’s Academic Services team include:

 - Cherron Hoppes, Ed.D., Chief Academic Officer and Vice President

 - Scott Walker, Ph.D., Director of Academic Technology